 After surgery, the person will receive chemotherapy.
 Doctors will monitor the person’s progress with blood testing and imaging.

 If the cancer is very advanced, the doctor may recommend neoadjuvant chemotherapy before surgery.
-This is a recent strategy.
+This is a

 The name “neoadjuvant chemotherapy” simply refers to chemotherapy that doctors administer before surgery, and the purpose is to shrink the tumor.
 Removing a smaller tumor involves less extensive surgery and less risk.